min2ha/ukwa-site/content/target/109547/index.en.md

   "subject": "UK General Election 2015"
 }

-# St Ives and the Isles of Scilly Conservatives

 Website of Conservatives in St Ives Constituency, providing information on events, local news and national news, Conservative MPs, MEPs and councillors.